bueltge/Aptana-Solarized/README.md

 # Solarized Colorscheme for Aptana
-See the [Solarized homepage](http://ethanschoonover.com/solarized) for screenshots, details and colorscheme versions for Vim, Mutt, popular terminal emulators and other applications.
+Solarized Colorscheme is precision colors for machines and people.

+See more about the colorschemes on the [Solarized homepage](http://ethanschoonover.com/solarized).

 #### Screenshots
 ![Solarized Dark Example in Aptana IDE][dark]